roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Vanessa looked like a deer caught in the headlights, fear clearly visible in her eyes.
 She had never deep throated any dick and she wasn't keen on doing so.
 But she knew he'd do it anyway so she positioned her hands against his strong thighs and opened her mouth waiting for the intrusion.

  The guy didn't wait long pushing her mouth down onto his shaft in one swift motion.
 There was a little resistance when he hit the entrance to her throat but he simply went on pushing her face towards his balls.
 Vanessa had to gag violently.
 She pressed her arms against his thighs trying to get her head off the cock but to no avail.
 He was far stronger then her and her struggling made her gag even more violently.
 The guy seemed to enjoy her discomfort as the gripping motions of her throat muscles massaged his dick.
-Report_Story #3